Baumaschine/Predictive-maintenance-/README.md

 Conclusion

 This capstone project provides a unique opportunity to apply predictive maintenance models in a real-world manufacturing context.
 Best of luck, and enjoy the process of optimizing equipment reliability and minimizing downtime through advanced machine learning techniques!

+Final Report:

+Predictive Maintenance for Enhanced Equipment Reliability
+Introduction:

+The Predictive Maintenance project aimed to enhance equipment reliability and minimize downtime through the development of advanced machine learning models.
+This report provides a detailed account of the project's objectives, methodology, results, and conclusions.
+Methodology:
+Data Exploration:

+    Merged and preprocessed multiple datasets (Errors, Failures, Machines, Maintenance, and Telemetry).
+    Handled missing values and encoded categorical variables.
+    Resampled telemetry data for daily frequency.

+Predictive Modeling:

+    AdaBoost Regressor:
+        Features: 'volt', 'rotate', 'pressure', 'vibration'
+        Target: Numeric values indicating failure (0 or 1)
+        MSE: 0.1969

+    XGBoost Regressor:
+        Features same as AdaBoost
+        MSE: 0.2363
+        Identified non-invertible starting MA parameters issue

+    Polynomial Regression:
+        Used PolynomialFeatures with Linear Regression
+        MSE: 0.2070

+    K-Nearest Neighbors (KNN) Regressor:
+        MSE: 0.31

+Time Series Forecasting:

+    Focused on 'volt' sensor readings in telemetry data.
+    Resampled data to daily frequency.
+    Utilized SARIMAX model for forecasting.
+    RMSE: 0.7156

+Classification Model:

+    XGBoost Classifier for failure prediction.
+    Achieved high accuracy (99.88%) with attention to class distribution issues.

+Results:

+    Evaluation metrics for each model (RMSE, R-squared, MAE).
+    Impact on equipment reliability and cost savings through proactive interventions.

+Conclusions:

+    Identified key findings from predictive models and time series forecasting.
+    Highlighted the importance of ongoing model optimization and data quality improvement.

+Recommendations:

+    Feature Engineering: Explore additional features for model enhancement.
+    Model Tuning: Continuously optimize hyperparameters for accuracy improvement.
+    Class Imbalance: Address issues in the classification model for better precision and recall.
+    Data Quality: Emphasize the importance of continuous monitoring and improvement.

+Conclusion:

+The Predictive Maintenance model demonstrates the potential for significant improvements in equipment reliability and cost savings through proactive interventions.
+Ongoing optimization and collaboration with domain experts are crucial for sustained success.